Oral and Head and Neck Cancer : What You Need to Know

 Dr. Gourin has authored over 200 peer-reviewed journal articles, 24 book chapters and 2 books: Medical and Surgical Management of Thyroid and Parathyroid Diseases and The Johns Hopkins Patient Guide to Head and Neck Cancer, and is a section editor for the forthcoming 5th edition of the textbook, Head and Neck Surgery-Otolaryngology.
 She is on the Editorial Board of The Laryngoscope and Otolaryngology-Head and Neck Surgery and is a reviewer for numerous other head and neck surgery journals.

-Dr. Gourin’s research interests focus on head and neck cancer treatment outcomes, function, quality of life, and improving the delivery of high-quality head and neck cancer care.
+Dr. Gourin’s research interests focus on head and neck cancer treatment outcomes, function, quality of life, palliative care, and improving the delivery of high-quality head and neck cancer care.
 She also serves as vice chair and physician advisor for safety, quality and service in the Johns Hopkins Department of Otolaryngology-Head and Neck Surgery.